ripsawridge/site/site/contents/_cma/2008/the_breittachklamm.md

 ---
-title: The Breittachklamm
+title: The Breitachklamm
 date: 2008-9-19
 layout: post
+location: Breitachklamm
 ---

 During our 5 day stay in Bad Hindelang, one day was pretty cloudy.
-Nearby, the Breittachklamm advertised itself as being perfect for a rainy day.
+Nearby, the Breitachklamm advertised itself as being perfect for a rainy day.
 In the car, family!